stuartpb/barfspace/content/73ce0d7f-758e-40ef-ae0a-c37e4a5bf2cd.md

 Anyway, a simple "Copy Filename" option would satisfy me just as well for bagtent's purposes, and it seems just as justified (and could be under a "Relative to Parent" menu that lists siblings including "..", going up from the file's location instead of down from the workspace / filesystem root)

 These would also make sense as context menus on the breadcrumb bar, y'know

+## Whoa, here's a bug I've found

+Unsaved buffers, even when they were opened for a new filename in a nested directory (ie. `bagtent-conjure --open`), resolve filenames from the workspace root until the buffer is first saved.

+## Another similarity I'm noticing

+Code's WM view of editors (which live in a separate universe from terminals, which use a dropdown to switch rather than tabs, which, ehh... this might not be a bad idea for a Window Manager to unify, did I branch that pipe dream off somewhere)?

+Anyway, what I was going to say before I was so rudely interrputed by my own parenthetical, it's just like Tree Style Tabs - and then it has another pane that hosts a tree of *files* from a *workspace* collection or whatever.

+So yeah, this feeds into that same [Windowsystem Metabrowser](20768279-9c6d-4476-90d8-9dd15f3aa4d3.md) project idea note.